ArctosDB/documentation-wiki/_documentation/reports.markdown

 ## Backups

 All reports and individual reports may be downloaded as CSV, and new reports may be created from this.
-Save early and often.  https://github.com/ArctosDB/arctos-assets is available for more-persistent backups.
+Save early and often; assume someone's going to delete all of your reports the very second you look away.  https://github.com/ArctosDB/arctos-assets is available for more-persistent backups; consider stashing periodic copies of 'mature' reports there.

 ## Clean up